-4. The Awardee shall have 30 days from the date of occurrence of a Suspension Event to submit a plan to cure the cause of the Suspension Event.
+- 4. The Awardee shall have 30 days from the date of occurrence of a Suspension Event to submit a plan to cure the cause of the Suspension Event.
 The Awardee may continue to use CIRM funds for project-related allowable costs during these 30 days but not beyond, pending CIRM agreement that the Suspension Event has been cured.
-If CIRM determines, in its sole discretion, that the Suspension Event cannot be cured, or will not be cured by the Awardee's proposed plan, CIRM may, in its sole discretion, terminate the Award.
+If CIRM determines, in its sole discretion, that the Suspension Event cannot be cured, or will not be cured by the Awardee's proposed plan, CIRM may, in its sole discretion, terminate the Award. - 5.
+If the Award is terminated for any reason, or upon submission of the final financial report, the Awardee shall return unused funds to CIRM within 30 days of the final report deadline.